 The folks here at Cyclocross Magazine can’t get enough of our cyclocross bikes, and usually we find excuses to keep riding them year round.
 We’ve also heard scary rumors of cyclists who leave their ’cross bikes in a dark corner for six months out of the year.
-Thankfully, with only six weeks left before cyclocross season is underway, both types of riders are beginning to ramp up to the time when mud, elbows, and cowbells reign.
+Thankfully, with only six weeks left before cyclocross season is underway, both types of riders are beginning to ramp up to the the season.
+Today, we bring back an older Mechanical Monday from a little over a year ago about a relatively inexpensive but invaluable upgrade for the season.

-Some of us are searching through the latest offerings from companies like Cannondale and All-City, looking to start the 2014-15 season with a brand spanking new bike.
-Others have put aside enough for one or two serious upgrades, such as their first disc-brake compatible tubular wheel set, like the new models from Reynolds, or are making the switch to 11-speed now that most race-ready group sets are leaving 10 speeds behind for 2015.
+Some of us are searching through the latest offerings from companies like Ridley and Alan, looking to start the 2015-16 season with a brand spanking new bike.
+Others have put aside enough for one or two serious upgrades, such as their first disc-brake compatible tubular wheel set, like the new models from Stan’s NoTubes, or are making the switch to a single chainring now that cassettes keep going wider.
 Finally, the last group of cyclocross racers are heading into racing season with little to spend, already have a dedicated bike, and want to stretch their dollars out as far as possible.

 If you find yourself in this third category, and haven’t jumped on hydraulic braking systems like many riders, you might want to consider an investment in upgraded cables and housing.
 While a $35-70 upgrade might not sound as flashy as something like an electronic drivetrain, advancements in housing, particularly in new compressionless brake housing, might be the better way to boost your confidence in descents or approach corners with more speed.